Jimzical/PES-Attendence-Extension/README.md

 # PES-Attendence-Extension

 This is a chrome extension that can be used to calculate attendence on [Pesuacademy](https://www.pesuacademy.com/).
+> Does not require any login credentials, all the data is taken directly from the website's DOM.
 ## Installation

 - Clone the repository